Linux and I2C (using LM73 Temperature Sensor as Slave)

 • pins GPIO2 and GPIO3 are not GPIO pins anymore, but rather their alternative configurations as data and clock, respectively, are enabled.
 See the pinout diagram.

-• the platform I2C driver is loaded.
+• the driver for the Raspberry (BCM2835) I2C master is loaded.

 Reboot, and check: